GoogleCloudPlatform/compute-cassandra-python/README.md

 proprietary JVM, at version 1.6.
 However, after doing a bit more [digging](http://comments.gmane.org/gmane.comp.db.cassandra.devel/7504), the development community is pushing for OpenJDK 7 for Cassandra 2.x.
-Other post by committers have suggested trying OpenJDK 7 and reporting bugs.
-Since this guide is not intended to be a production deployment guide, it made sense to further the cause.
+Other mailing list posts by committers have suggested trying OpenJDK 7 and reporting bugs.
+Since this guide is not intended to be a production deployment guide, it made sense to further the cause of ensuring OpenJDK 7 is a good fit for Cassandra deployments.

 If readers do wish to use an alternate JVM with this guide, the included scripts can fairly easily be tweaked (e.g. minor edits to